 \subsection{Empirical damage laws}

-Impact damage laws are empirical correlations of the crater diameter and crater depth as a function of the target and projectile material properties, impact speed, impact angle and dust size\,\cite{hyperve1,hyperve2,hyperve3}.
-Systematic hyper-velocity dust impact experiments have led to the formulation of empirical damage laws that are applicable in quite extended impact speed and dust size ranges\,\cite{hyperve1,hyperve2,hyperve3,hyperve4,hyperve5,hyperve6,hyperve7}.
-Considering their validity for various target-projectile combinations, such general damage laws are of rather limited accuracy, especially in the high velocity impact range.
-In what follows, we shall utilize our extensive W-on-W experimental data in order to extract empirical damage laws that are valid within the disintegration regime of the high velocity range, $1\lesssim{v}_{\mathrm{imp}}[\mathrm{km/s}]\lesssim3.5$.
+Impact damage laws are empirical correlations of the crater diameter and depth as function of the target and projectile material properties, impact speed, impact angle and dust size\,\cite{hyperve1,hyperve2,hyperve3}.
+Systematic hyper-velocity dust impact experiments have led to the formulation of empirical damage laws that are applicable in quite extended impact velocity and dust size ranges\,\cite{hyperve1,hyperve2,hyperve3,hyperve4,hyperve5,hyperve6,hyperve7}.
+Considering their validity for various target-projectile combinations, such general damage laws are of limited accuracy, especially in the high velocity impact range.
+In what follows, we utilize our extensive W-on-W experimental data to extract empirical damage laws valid within the disintegration regime of the high velocity range, $1\lesssim{v}_{\mathrm{imp}}[\mathrm{km/s}]\lesssim3.5$.